AlphaKretin/ygo-data/README.md

 -   `transOpts` will control translations of various game terms in different languages.
 Its value should be another language-keyed object, and language value should be an object with the following keys: `attribute`, `category`, `ot`, `race`, `type`.
 Each of these values will be another object, with the hexadecimal values for each property as the keys and the corresponding translation as the value.

 -   `filterNames` will control what valid property names are for filter parsing.
-Its value should be an object with the following keys: `attribute`, `category`, `ot`, `race`, `type`, `level`, `atk`, `def`.
+Its value should be an object with the following keys: `attribute`, `category`, `ot`, `race`, `type`, `setcode`, `level`, `atk`, `def`.
 The value of each of those keys should be an array of lower-case strings, filled with names for the property in any and all desired languages.

 -   `shortcuts` is an optional field that contains abbreviations you want to recognise as card names.
 Its value is, again, a language-keyed object, and the values of that object should be an object with abbreviations in lower case as keys and the full name as values.